-Students suspended for the first time cannot enroll for classes at the University of New Mexico-Los Alamos for a period of one semester from the date of the suspension.
-Students suspended for the second time cannot enroll for classes for a period of one academic year from the date of the suspension.
-Students suspended for the third time cannot enroll for classes for a period of five academic years from the date of the suspension.
+Students suspended for the first time may not enroll for classes at the University of New Mexico-Los Alamos for a period of one semester from the date of the suspension.
+Students suspended for the second time may not enroll for classes for a period of one academic year from the date of the suspension.
+Students suspended for the third time may not enroll for classes for a period of five academic years from the date of the suspension.